softwaresaved/jamie/ML.md

 `<training-snapshot>` is a slightly altered ISO8601 format of YYYY-MM-DDTHH-MM-SS.

+**Including training data in study**.
+The previous version automatically filtered out training data which had a location outside the UK and were of PhD or Masters level.
+This functionality is no longer present.
+This should not cause any major issues as (i) these jobs are a minority (<20%) of advertised jobs, and (ii) classifying a job as software job or not should not depend on the level of the job.
+PhD and Masters level jobs are filtered in the prediction phase.

 ### Inter-rater reliability

 Inter-rater reliability refers to the internal consistency in ratings of